 Can you see yourself working in the chemical industry after finishing your studies?
 Do you want to improve your employment prospects whilst studying?
-If so, our Chemistry with Industrial Experience MSci degree programme, which has a 98% student satisfaction rating, may be for you.
+If so, our Chemistry with Industrial Experience MSci degree programme, may be for you.

 In this four-year, accredited, MSci course, you will spend the third year in paid employment.
 By working and studying in an industrial setting you will not only be significantly enhancing your CV and career prospects but this ‘year out’ will also provide you with valuable research experience that will stand you in great stead for the research project that you will carry out when you return to Birmingham for your final year.

 At the end of Year 2 and having found a suitable placement, you will begin a 12-month work placement with a chemical company.
-In this third year, you will also be subject to reduced tuition fees which are spent in industry.
+In this third year, you may be subject to reduced tuition fees which are spent in industry.
 Fee information and further clarification is available on the University fees and funding page.

 Returning to Birmingham for your fourth and final year, you will find significant flexibility, as you choose 60 credits of taught modules from a range of courses pitched at the cutting edge of the discipline.
 A major research project makes up the remaining 60 credits.

 In Year 2, you will build on material from your first year as we employ a combination of lectures and practicals to further your understanding of the fundamental aspects of chemistry.
-In addition to core courses in organic, inorganic and physical chemistry, you will also take chemical electives, choosing from a range of courses, which include analytical chemistry, computational chemistry and biological chemistry.
+In addition to core courses in organic, inorganic and physical chemistry, you will also take a chemistry options module, choosing from a range of courses, which include analytical chemistry, computational chemistry and biological chemistry.

 You will also work closely with the Course Director and College of Engineering and Physical Sciences Careers Team, who will provide advice on putting together your CV, making applications, and good interview technique, all of which will maximise your chances of securing the industrial placement you want.